Staging of small bowel cancer

 What is staging?

-The stage of a cancer describes its size and whether it has spread.
+The stage of small bowel cancer (also called small intestine cancer) describes its size and whether it has spread.
 Knowing the stage of the cancer helps doctors decide on the best treatment for you.

 Cancer can spread in the body, either in the bloodstream or through the lymphatic system.
-The lymphatic system helps protect us from infection and disease.
-It is made up of fine tubes called lymphatic vessels that connect to groups of lymph nodes throughout the body.
 Your doctors will usually check the lymph nodes close to the small bowel to help find the stage of the cancer.

-There are different staging systems for small bowel cancer.
-The staging system used by your doctor will depend on the type of small bowel cancer you have.
-The TNM staging system is the most commonly used system.
-It is used for adenocarcinoma of the small bowel.
+There are different systems for staging small bowel cancer.
+The system your doctor uses will depend on the type of small bowel cancer you have.
+The TNM staging system is the most commonly used system for adenocarcinoma of the small bowel.
+TNM stands for tumour, node and metastases.
+We explain what this means below.

 TNM staging system

-M describes whether the cancer has spread to another part of the body (secondary or metastatic cancer).
+M – describes whether the cancer has spread to another part of the body, such as the liver or lungs.
+This is called secondary or metastatic cancer.

 T – Tumour